modelhub-ai/modelhub-engine/docs/source/contribute.md

-    2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the web app for your model looks and works as expected. **TODO:** Add info on how to use the web app, because the command just starts the REST API, which the web frontend is accessing.
+    2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the web app for your model looks and works as expected. **TODO:** Add info on how to use the web app, because the command just starts the REST API, which the web frontend is accessing. <br/>
+       **_NOTE_** If your code uses CUDA on a GPU, you have to add the `-g` flag to `start.py` to enforce the use of the GPU version of Docker.
+This is only required for testing, once your model is added to the index, the right mode (GPU or CPU) is automatically queried.
+Run `python start.py -h` for more info.
        <br/><br/>

     3. Run `python start.py YOUR_MODEL_FOLDER_NAME -e` and check if the jupyter notebook _contrib_src/sandbox.ipynb_